For the purposes of this document, the terms and definitions given in OPC 10000-1 and the following apply.

 random number that is used once typically by algorithms that generate security keys

-the secret component of a pair of cryptographic keys used for Asymmetric Cryptography
+secret component of a pair of cryptographic keys used for Asymmetric Cryptography

 Note 1 to entry: Public Key and Private Key are always generated as a pair.
 If either is updated the other must also be updated

-the set of hardware, software, people, policies, and procedures needed to create, manage, store, distribute, and revoke Certificates based on Asymmetric Cryptography
+set of hardware, software, people, policies, and procedures needed to create, manage, store, distribute, and revoke Certificates based on Asymmetric Cryptography

 Note 1 to entry: The core PKI functions are to register users and issue their public-key Certificates, to revoke Certificates when required, and to archive data needed to validate Certificates at a much later time.
-Key pairs for data Confidentiality may be generated by a Certificate authority (CA); it is a good idea to require a Private Key owner to generate their own key pair as it improves security because the Private Key would never be transmitted according to IS Glossary.
+Key pairs for data Confidentiality could be generated by a Certificate authority (CA); it is a good idea to require a Private Key owner to generate their own key pair as it improves security because the Private Key would never be transmitted according to IS Glossary.
 See PKI and X509 PKI for more details on Public Key Infrastructures.

 Note 1 to entry: A Resource is usually a Server.